 #2 Data Migration is part of a wider transformation

 There are many reasons why a cemetery, crematory, or combo funeral home may want to migrate their data.
-Most typically, this will be part of the digital initiatives affecting wider organizational transformation - of which data migration will form the foundation.
+Most typically, this will be part of the digital initiatives affecting wider organisational transformation - of which data migration will form the foundation.

 Quite often, deathcare providers face the imperative of upgrading legacy systems or software, faced with the prospect of vendor servers becoming unsupported, or, as mentioned, seeking to consolidate multiple systems into a single cemetery management system.
 Data integrity, accessibility and scalability are often priorities, and migrating data into new systems - quite often cloud-based - is one of the best enablers to achieve that.

-Many of the benefits that data migration can provide are those that come from creating a single source of truth within an organization - breaking down silos of information, creating more efficient processes, providing greater visibility and connectivity, and ensuring more informed, data-driven decisions.
+Many of the benefits that data migration can provide are those that come from creating a single source of truth within an organisation - breaking down silos of information, creating more efficient processes, providing greater visibility and connectivity, and ensuring more informed, data-driven decisions.